 The plan was simple.
 Lisa, our mutual friend Tim, his brother Tom, and I would go for a nice quiet road trip through the Rockies — something we often did for grins and giggles.
 This time we planned to visit Tom’s college buddy in Grand Junction.
 We would stay Friday and Saturday, then drive home Sunday in time to watch the Broncos game on TV.

-By the time we made it halfway through the six hour trek, pangs of hunger could no longer be ignored.
+By the time we made it halfway through the six-hour trek, pangs of hunger could no longer be ignored.
 We pulled into the next town, Glenwood Springs, for a bite.
 Not able to find a fast-food restaurant, we chose the first eatery that looked casual.
-It turned out to be a barbecue shack and the ribs hit the spot.
-As we savored the last few bites, Tom, with a toothpick in the corner of his mouth, assumed a sober air and began telling stories about his college buddy.
-He told several tales of drugs, guns, and dubious visitors speaking mangled Spanglish.
-This inspired a panorama of expressions from Lisa’s face, and she commented repeatedly how little of that sort of thing happened in her hometown, Pilger, Nebraska.
+It turned out to be a barbecue shack, and the ribs hit the spot.
+As we savored the last few bites, Tom, with a toothpick in the corner of his mouth, assumed a sober tone and began telling stories about his college buddy.
+He recounted several tales of drugs, guns, and dubious visitors speaking mangled Spanglish.
+This inspired a panorama of expressions from Lisa’s face, and she repeatedly commented how little of that sort of thing happened in her hometown, Pilger, Nebraska.